Distinguishing Siegel modular forms: Applications: New Results and Extensions

-Then $(k_1, k_2) = (k_1', k_2')$ and there is Dirichlet character $\chi$ such that $\pi\simeq\pi'\otimes\chi$. \end{corollary}
+Then $(k_1, k_2) = (k_1', k_2')$ and there is Dirichlet character $\chi$ such that $\Pi\simeq\Pi'\otimes\chi$. \end{corollary}

-\begin{remark} It is possible to formulate a statement of \Cref{cor:normalized satake} that applies to Siegel modular forms with arbitrary characters, however, the statement will be messier, due to the fact that $\overline\beta_{1,p}\overline\beta_{4,p} = \epsilon(p^2)$, which is not identically $1$. \end{remark}
+\begin{remark} It is possible to formulate a statement of \Cref{cor:normalized satake} that applies with arbitrary central characters, however, the statement will be messier, due to the fact that $\overline\beta_{1,p}\overline\beta_{4,p} = \epsilon(p)$, which is not identically $1$. \end{remark}

 \begin{proof} By \Cref{lem:divis}, there exists a polynomial $Q\in \Qb[x_1^{\pm1},x_2^{\pm1},{x_1'}^{\pm1}, {x_2'}^{\pm1}]$ such that

 The construction of $Q$ ensures that $Q$ satisfies the symmetry hypotheses.
 Define $\mathcal P(s,s',x_1, x_2, x_1', x_2')\in \Qb[s^{\pm1},{s'}^{\pm1},x_1^{\pm1},x_2^{\pm1},{x_1'}^{\pm1}, {x_2'}^{\pm1}]$ by